jtm2021/wowtaste/README.md

 - I confirmed that the project is responsive and functions in various screen sizes using the devtools device toolbar.
 - I confirmed that the features of the website including the navigation bar, heading, contents and other sections are completely clear and easy to understand.
-- I have confirmed that the contact form works and that each input field will only accept the required details from the users and that the send message button works correctly.
+- I have confirmed that the signup form works.

 <br>